PlaidWeb/Canimus/receiver.md

 If a feed or its content disappears in some way other than being explicitly deleted, it should be up to the player to handle this in a graceful manner.
 For example, content which has just gone offline should be listed as "temporarily unavailable," and then after a certain period of unavailability it could be removed.

 The current page of the feed should always be fully processed.
-Any archival URLs should be retrieved if they were not already processed.
+Any archival URLs should be retrieved if they were not already processed at a previous update.
 This includes both `next` and `previous`.

+Also, on the first retrieval of a new feed, if there is an `all` link, that could be used as a one-and-done source to get all of the content at once.

 ### [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent)